bobk48/unixthetextbook3/README.md

 You can also report any errors you find in the printed book here.
 Just email bobk48@gmail.com, and we will evaluate your error reports or any other requests you make, and take appropriate action.

+Advisory 7.
+Posted 3/5/17
+Look for an Xlib data structures help guide to be published here in a few days.
+This will be a useful addition to your documentation for Chapter 22 Xlib programming.

 Advisory 6.
 Posted 2/21/17
 To help you with XCB programming in Chapter 22, we have put a Word document, xcb_functions.doc, on this Github site.
 It contains an alphabetized listing of all of the XCB Core API functions, and all other functions, in a format that you can easily search through with the OfficeLibre or Word find facilities.
 At the top of the document, there is also a prototype function description that shows how all of the function information is presented.